By Greg Thurston

 Click Here To Discover 7 Minute Mindfulness

-2. Mindfulness creates better health
+2. Mindfulness meditation creates better health

 Being mindful and present lowers our stress levels and also centers us, bringing many health benefits.